SargeyWargey/Homoothya/Story/Drafts/Chapter_12.md

 "Then think."
 Chehata kissed my forehead and returned to the stove.
 "But don't think too long.
 Carlos won't be here forever.
 And neither will you."

 That night, I lay awake listening to Chehata breathe beside me.
-I thought about the boy I had been, the child who had climbed mesquite trees and learned to track deer and listened to his grandmother's stories.
-I thought about how completely I had buried him, how thoroughly I had tried to forget he existed.

-And I thought about Carlos's question: "Is he dead?
+Carlos's question kept returning: "Is he dead?
 Or did you just bury him because it was the only way to survive?"

-The truth was, I didn't know anymore.
 I had spent so many years being Mike Burns—the student, the scout, the citizen, the witness—that I had almost convinced myself that boy was someone else.
 Someone who had died while I survived by becoming somebody new.

 But Carlos had seen through it.
-He had read my manuscript and seen the missing piece.
-The boy at the center, whom I had tried to write out of the story, even as I documented everything that happened around him.
+He had seen the boy at the center, the one I had tried to write out of the story.

-"Let him speak," Carlos had said.

-I turned the words over in my mind.
-Could I?
-Could I go back to that childhood and write it down?
-Could I let myself remember the mother, the grandmother, the uncle, the father?
-Could I write about mesquite harvests, hunting lessons, and the happiness of a child who didn't yet know that everything would be destroyed?

-Could I write about what happened?

-The question stopped me.
-Everything else, the childhood, the family, the lessons that I might be able to write.
-But the rest... that was the darkness Carlos had named.
-The thing I had spent fifty years refusing to touch.

-"You're the only one living who can tell it," he had said.

-And he was right.
-Everyone else who had been there was dead.
-The soldiers had told their version: victory, decisive action, and a successful campaign.
-But no one had told it from the other side.
-No one had written what it was like to be that child.

-No one but me.

 I rose quietly and went to the table.
 The manuscript lay where I had left it.
-I opened it and found a blank page at the back.
-In the dim moonlight, I picked up my pencil and wrote the title.
+I opened it to a blank page at the back.
+In the dim moonlight, I picked up my pencil and wrote a name I hadn't spoken in fifty years.

-Then I set the pencil down and stared at what I had written.
-Just a name I hadn't spoken in fifty years.
-But it felt like opening a door that had been sealed shut.

-I heard Chehata rise and felt her presence behind me.
+The door I had sealed shut for so long stood open.

+Chehata's hand found my shoulder in the darkness.

 "You're going to write it."

 "I think I have to."
-I touched the words on the page.
-"Carlos is right.
-If I don't, that boy's story dies with me.
-And he deserves better than that."

-She placed her hand on my shoulder.

 "It's going to be hard."

 "Yes."
-She squeezed my shoulder.
-"But you're strong enough.
-You survived it once.
-You can survive remembering it."

-I wasn't sure she was right.
-But I had to try.
-Because Carlos had given me something I didn't know I needed: permission to remember.
+But Carlos had given me something I didn't know I needed: permission to remember.
 Permission to grieve.

 I would write his story.
 Not as Mike Burns looking back.
-But as him, that child who had loved and lost and witnessed and somehow survived to become me.
+But as him.

 The next morning, I returned to Carlos's house.
 He was sitting in the sun outside his door, wrapped in a blanket despite the warming day.

 "Cousin."
 He smiled when he saw me.
 "That was fast."

 "I'm going to write it," I said.
 "I don't know if I can finish it.
-I don't know if it will be any good.
 But I'm going to try."

 Carlos's smile widened.
-"Good.
-That's good."
+"Good."
 He gestured to the chair beside him.
 "Sit."

 I sat.
-"I'm going to start at the beginning.
+"I'll start at the beginning.
 Before the soldiers came.
-I'm going to write about the boy I was, the family I had, the life I lived.
 Let readers know him before I show them what came after."

 "Yes."
 Carlos nodded.
 "Make them care about him first."

-"And then..."
-I swallowed hard.
-"Then I'll write about the rest.
-About what I witnessed."

-"It will be the hardest thing you've ever written."

-"I know."

-"But it will also be the truest."
 He reached over and gripped my arm.
-"And Mike?
-When you write it, write it as him.
-Don't hide.
-Make readers live it with that boy."

-"I'll try."

-"You'll do more than try."
-He released my arm.
-"You'll succeed.
-Because he's depending on you after fifty years of silence."

 We sat together in the morning sun, two old men who had survived what should have killed us.
-Carlos had chosen to fight publicly.
-I had chosen to fight quietly, to document, witness, and preserve.

 Different paths.
 Same mission.

 "Thank you," I said.
-"For seeing what was missing.
-For pushing me to write what I was afraid to write."
+"For seeing what was missing."

 "That's what family does."
-He smiled.
-"We see each other's blind spots."
 He paused.
 "And Mike?
 When you finish this, I want to read it.
 Before I..."
 He didn't finish.

 "You'll read it," I promised.
 "Every word."

 I walked home to begin the hardest work I had ever attempted: remembering the child I had spent a lifetime trying to forget, and letting him finally speak.

-I would tell the story of a boy, of a Yavapai, of Hoomothya.
+I would tell the story of Hoomothya.